daverumph/MinioSPK/README.md

 * A Synology NAS

 After cloning/forking this repo:
+* run `make init`.
+This step fetches the latest release of Minio and the icons.
 * run `make`
 * Go to your NAS's package manager
 * Click Manually uplaod